ptomulik/testmd/rst/README.rst

 - **Resubmit - Send Later (Template)**, and
 - **Resubmit - Compose (Template)**.

-Each action uses a template message.
-The template message defines all details of the **new** wrapping message.
+Each action uses a template message which defines all the details of the **new** message to be sent.
 Specifically, it contains sender and recipient addresses, subject and content.
 The filter action just appends an attachment (spam sample) to the template and submits it with the sample attached.